 I am a neurodivergent/NeuroQueer/Autistic semi-nomadic wild forest creature.
 I am an herbalist, a writer, a poet, a teacher, and a witch.
 I make my home in Trout Lake, WA on the traditional territory of the Yakima nation and base my practice in Portland, OR, but frequently travel to offer workshops and teach at conferences across North America.

 For me magic, poetry, healing, and liberation are inextricably linked.

-I am an initiated priest of the BlackHeart line of the Feri tradition of witchcraft.
+I am an initiated priest in the Feri tradition of witchcraft.
 In my tradition, we engage in ecstatic relation with ourselves in all of our parts – human, wild, and divine– and with the land, the gods, and the living world around us.
 We tend to ourselves, to each other, to our world, and to the turning of the stars in the sky.
 My own priesthood involves deep work with ancestors and the human and other-than-human dead.